-The COVID-10 pandemic is a long-term developing story.
+The COVID-19 pandemic is a long-term developing story.
 Audiences are likely used to breaking news events unfolding in real time and understand that the facts may change over a short period.
-But the way our knowledge of the coronavirus and its effects has changed hourly for weeks on end is new for everyone.
+But the way our knowledge of the coronavirus and its effects has changed for months on end is new for everyone.

 - What we know about COVID-19 and its symptoms